nix-community/cache-nix-action/README.md

 `GitHub` evicts LRU caches when their total size exceeds `10GB` (see [Limitations](#limitations)).

-If you have multiple similar caches, you can merge them into a single cache and store just it to save space.
+If you have multiple similar caches produced on runners with **the same OS** (`Linux` or `macOS`), you can merge them into a single cache and store just it to save space.

 In short: